Slimdaddy254/TestingPractice/README.md

 # TestingPractice
-A project for Javascript testing with JEST
+A practice project for Javascript testing with JEST